efranken-25/02-601_Project_Fall2025/README.md

 ## Project Overview
 Our application takes Gene Expression Quantification RNA-Seq data and creates an interactive and customizable co-expression network that allows the user to explore modules, while adjusting degree density, visibility of positive or negative edges, color schemes, and exporting figures.
-Users can analyze a single network or directly compare two datasets (in our case, cancer types) side-by-side to asses differences in co-expression topology and structure.
+Users can analyze a single network or directly compare two datasets (in our case, cancer types) side-by-side to asses differences in co-expression structure and topology.
 Alongside this, it will calculate the global network statistics, such as clustering coefficients and degree distribution, to assess overall co-expression structure between cancer types.

 ## Why We Used These Technologies
 Go was chosen for the backend analysis because of its strong performance, concurrency model, and clean support for object-oriented principles such as modularization and method-based struct organization.
 These features make it easier to structure complex biological workflows while maintaining readable, maintainable code.